seedhartha/reone/README.md

 The project is at a mid-stage of development: most engine subsystems have already been implemented, while game mechanics are actively being worked on.
 See project [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) for our long-term plans.

-**I am in the process of rewriting the game logic with memory safety, testability and behavior-rich models in mind.
-Use [stable](https://github.com/seedhartha/reone/tree/stable) branch in order to access the previous iteration.**

 ## Legal

 reone adheres to clean-room design principles.
 We do not condone the use of decompilation - instead, we rely on publicly available information (e.g., file format specification provided by BioWare) and our own observations of the game and its resources.